 - Decorative River Pebbles / Accent Stones

 - Water plants like lilies and water lettuce.
 Pond plants will provide shelter for frog eggs and tad poles.
 Since building our pond we have decided to take out the water lettuce as it spreads like crazy.
 Try to choose native plants as these will be the most beneficial to your backyard wildlife.

 - A ceramic pot with carnivorous plants (or other bog plants) for dragonflies to rest on.
 Carnivorous plants are native where we live.
 Frogs also like to rest on the peat.

 If your winters are cold, consider installing a Smartpond Pond Aerator which will prevent the pond from freezing.
 We have a small pond with a pump and an aerator which never froze this winter, while our slightly larger pond (which has only a pump and waterfall) froze completely solid.
 The difference is that the water in the pump line will freeze in very cold temperatures and block the pump, while the air in the aerator tube can never freeze!
 However, our frogs always survive til spring, even when the surface freezes solid.

 If you are building a large pond, you can still prevent foul odor, algae growth, mosquitoes breeding, and even the death of your fish by installing a large pond aerator.
-The [easyazon_link identifier=”B00FM6DFPY” locale=”US” tag=”traforwil-20″]AirPro Pond Aerator Kit[/easyazon_link] by Living Water is a great choice and it will keep your wildlife pond and your critters healthy and happy.
+Take a look at Aquascape Pond Aerator kit and keep your wildlife pond and your critters healthy and happy.

 How to Build A Wildlife Pond (step by step)